Sunbridge Wind Power Facility

 Why Wind?

-Wind generation is a cost-effective source of emissions-free power.
+Wind generation is a cost-effective addition to our power supply mix that doesn’t emit greenhouse gases while generating power.
 Learn more about wind power and how it works.

 Utility-scale wind projects complement our existing generation mix.
 But wind is an intermittent source, so when the wind doesn’t blow, we must rely on other supply options.